Asymptotic Properties of Multi-Treatment Covariate Adaptive Randomization Procedures for Balancing Observed and Unobserved Covariates: Simulation studies

-In Section \ref{sec:Inference}, the theories showed that, under most CAR procedures, the traditional test for treatment effect generates uncorrected type I errors and usually loses power.
-If a consistent estimator of the asymptotic variance is used to adjust the test, the test will have precise asymptotic type I errors and larger power.
+In Section \ref{sec:Inference}, the theories showed that, under most CAR procedures, the traditional test for treatment effect generates uncorrected type I error rate and usually loses power.
+If a consistent estimator of the asymptotic variance is used to adjust the test, the test will have precise asymptotic type I error rate and larger power.
 We verify this phenomenon and compare the power by simulations.

 We consider the two settings of underlying models, one of which is the linear model and the other is the nonlinear heteroscedastic model. \begin{description} \item[\rm Setting 1:] The underlying model is a liner model as follows